Divy1211/Deapth-First-Search/README.md

 # How the program works

-When you run the program it starts generationg a maze
+When you run the program it starts generationg a maze.
+You can change the size of the maze by changing width and height variables in the program.
+They must always be a multiple of 20.
 ![While Generating]()
 ![After Generation is complete]()